Top Ten Gift Ideas for Seniors with Dementia & Alzheimer’s 2019

 - Get your loved one some new comfortable clothing.
 If they are having difficulty with independent dressing, make it easier for them.
 Get them a comfy pair of elasticized pants.
 Another pant option could be the easy touch side opening pants.
 These are pants with easy touch closure on either side, to allow pants to slide on with ease.

 - A weighted blanket is a tool used for those with anxiety.
 Having it around for the days of extreme confusion can reduce stress and keep them calm.
-Days that they may be feeling lonely, this blanket can be extremely comforting for them as well.
+On days that they may be feeling lonely, this blanket can be extremely comforting for them.

-- Stuffed animals of an old pet they may have had in the past is a nice reminder of their past.
+- Stuffed animals that resemble an old pet they may have had in the past could be a nice reminder that would make them smile.
 A stuffed animal can also be used as a therapeutic animal much like therapy dogs that come in.
 Only these ones can go around with them all the time.

 Crafts & Puzzles:

-- Whether it is a colouring book or paint, crafts can be very soothing and time consuming.
+- Craft based activities can be very inspiring.
 This is an easy gift to personalize as well.
 If you know they like cats, get them a cat colouring book.
-A great activity for a rainy day or a day that you can’t visit them can be painting or colouring.
+A great activity for a rainy day or a day that you can’t visit them, they can indulge in such creative activities.
 You can also get them a memory game picture.
-A paint by numbers for instance can let them use their brain while still having an enjoyable and calming thing to do.
+A paint by numbers for instance can let them use their brain while still having an enjoyable and relaxing thing to do.

 - Puzzles are an amazing gift idea for many reasons.
 If your loved one resides in a long term care, a puzzle can be a great daily activity.
-They are great for memory care as well, giving them a soothing exercise for their brain.
-Look into can be a wonderful way to reconnect family, grandchildren can help grandparents complete the puzzle.
+It’s a great way to strengthen memory and can also give them a sense of control.
+And when you are visiting them, it could prove to be a wonderful way to reconnect family by involving grandchildren and letting them complete the puzzle with their grandparents.

 - This could be helpful to their mental state if they are getting confused with dates.
 Having a calendar with a marker attached to it so they (with the help of a nurse) can cross of the date so they can keep track.
 Putting birthdays or important dates on the calendar can be nice reminders for them.